 In my quest to find a good sulfate-free shampoo and reduce the unnecessary chemicals in my life and bath products, I’ve recently tried many varieties, including Nature’s Gate, Burt’s Bees, Aveeno Sulfate-Free, Organix, and Desert Essence.
 I selected these for comparison since they can usually be found in major stores (although they are often cheaper online).
-Let’s see how each of them fared:
+Let’s see how each of them fared.

 If you have very short hair, it would probably be a better choice than for long hair that requires more management.
 A little conditioner went a long way, which was great as far as saving more money and buying less frequently.
 However, it is easy to overuse and leave in too much residue, which made my hair seem like I never washed it.
 Overall, I did like that they focused on all-natural ingredients, and the smell of the aloe vera was pleasant, but Nature’s Gate seems like a better choice for short hair.

 It either left my hair feeling dry or not feeling very clean if I used more conditioner.
 It also gave my long hair a bit of a “rope-like” texture.
 It might work well on short hair if you don’t use too much conditioner, but overall, it wasn’t for me.

-This is a very popular brand found in many stores, including Target where you may be more likely to find it on sale.
+This is a very popular brand found in many stores, including Target, where you may be more likely to find it on sale.
 There are many, many options depending on what you want for your hair or your hair type (almost too many options), but each of those I tried worked well.

 Aveeno Pure Renewal Sulfate-Free

 This has relatively few ingredients compared to others, which I appreciate, but it still focuses on standard shampoo ingredients rather than using a more natural blend.
 It did a decent job cleaning my hair.
-Although the smell was somewhat medicinal, it lathered much more effectively that other sulfate-free shampoos (not sure which ingredient is responsible for that, though).
+Although the smell was somewhat medicinal, it lathered much more effectively than other sulfate-free shampoos (not sure which ingredient is responsible for that, though).

-Desert Essence (also called Desert Essence Organics)
+Desert Essence (Also Called Desert Essence Organics)

 This is definitely my favorite.
 As usual, you have many options depending on your hair type and desired goal (more volume, more shine, basic clean, etc.).
-My personal favorites are the Red Raspberry Shampoo for shine combined with the Green Apple and Ginger conditioner for volume, although the Red Raspberry Conditioner also worked well.
+My personal favorites are the Red Raspberry Shampoo for shine combined with the Green Apple and Ginger conditioner for volume, although the Red Raspberry conditioner also worked well.
 The smell is very pleasant—probably the best out of the shampoos I have tried.